Thy-GoD/Thy_GoD_Docker/README.md

 ## How to use:

 I've made it quite easy, simply run the tools.sh file, **(as root if any conflicts occur somehow.)**.

 This obviously requires docker installed.

+I also recommend running the `docker` argument of my script (see `--help` for more info.), to automatically add your user into the docker group.

-This will start to build the docker image, once it's done it'll put you inside the container.
+The script will then start to build the docker image, once it's done it'll put you inside the container.

 You can make this container as a *terminal* by creating a shortcut that runs the tools.sh file.